Expert Advice, Workshops & Support

 There are also - continuously - good and bad events that need to be managed or taken advantage of - there will be opportunities to be created or taken or converted.

-Working with business communities across Australia, Community Economics can provide the support and expertise needed in all aspects of economic development.
+Working with business communities across Australia, Peter Strong and hois Community Economics network can provide the support and expertise needed in all aspects of economic development.

 We hold workshops based on real life and real life experiences.
 Workshops on politics, influencing, community and policy.
 And all sorts of workshops in between - workshops based on reality.